 The wonderful thing about the Internet is that there is so much information available at your fingertips.
-The frustrating thing about the Internet is there is so much information available at your fingertips.
+But the same can also be said about the frustrating parts of the internet as there is more information available than we can possibly filter through.
 It is like drinking from the virtual fire hose and you are being deluged by well-meaning advocates from all the different camps: tap water, well, rain, reverse osmosis, distilled and others.

 Distilled water has many of its impurities removed through a process called distillation, which involves boiling the water and condensing the steam into a new container.
 Because of this treatment process, distilled water is more costly and can have a lower pH value than what is desirable.
 However, distilled water is prized for its lower mineral content.
 You can easily enjoy a good crop using it; just keep an eye on the pH levels.